namirapatel/Zomato_EDA/README.md

 # Zomato_EDA

-This EDA helps anyone who wants to open a restaurant in Bangalore
+This EDA helps anyone who wants to open a restaurant in Bangalore and is confused between the restaurant type, variety of cuisines, location etc

 Steps involved in the EDA:
 1. Importing Libraries